Lola Adesioye: Music

 After Cambridge, Adesioye worked in the music industry at major record company Atlantic (formerly known as East West) Records and dance/urban label Ministry of Sound, before moving into project managing large-scale branded international music events.
 She was project manager of the team – alongside Live Aid and Live 8 producer Kevin Wall – behind multimillion-dollar award-winning global music show, Nokia New Year's Eve, for Nokia and MSN before going on to pursue a career in the media.
 She continues to perform as a singer-songwriter under the name Lola Vista.

+Assault Accusation

+Actor Gbenga Akinnagbe filed a criminal complaint alleging that journalist Adesioye grabbed his buttocks on two occasions in 2020.
+Adesioye was arrested on May 26, 2021, jailed for 28 hours, and charged with forcible touching, sexual abuse, and harassment.
+Her attorney described Akinnagbe's allegations as "a blatant, brazen lie".
+In October 2021, the case was dismissed.